• Skip to primary navigation

 1. Preheat oven to 350 degrees F.

 2. In a large mixing bowl, whisk together dry ingredients.
-This includes the almond flour, protein powder, tapioca flour, cacao powder, baking soda and salt.
+This includes the almond flour, protein powder, tapioca flour, cocoa powder, baking soda and salt.

 3. In a separate mixing bowl, whisk together wet ingredients.
 This includes the eggs, pumpkin puree, almond milk, maple syrup and vanilla.